AkiModi99/game_control/README.md

 I'm using a MacOS and Spyder to run my project.
 This code will be compatable with any game on MacOS.
 If you are using WindowsOS then you might have modify the directkeys.py file

 ![](Screenshot.png)

+// Change the Spelling of Python in the start of the Readme file!
+And remaining congratulations.